brimoran/RDataViz/README.md

 Examples of data viz using R with an emphasis on good practice in visual design for a 'corporate' rather than scientific audience.

-All examples assume that R Studio is being used.
+All examples tested with R version 3.4.0 and assume that R Studio is being used, tested with version 1.0.143.

 ## Acknowledgements